-Here is a question I get all the time “How to block neighbors view of my yard”?
-What you need are privacy planbts, It seems folks want something that will block the neighbors from looking into your yard.
+Here is a question I get all the time “How to block neighbors’ view of my yard”?
+What you need are privacy plants, It seems folks want something that will block the neighbors from looking into your yard.
 Often times they want to block the view of the neighbor’s yard.
 Either way, there are plants and trees that will help you do this.

 There are numerous large shrubs and trees that will help you block your neighbors view.
-Most garden nursery stores will have these plants but they are typically small to medium sized plants.
-If you are looking for a super large almost full grown plants you might have to call local landscapers.
+Most garden nursery stores will have these plants but they are typically small to medium-sized plants.
+If you are looking for super large almost full-grown plants you might have to call your local landscapers.
 Heavy equipment is needed to move large trees.

 It is important to call 811 before digging large holes in your area.
 What is the 811 one call center?
 It is a free service to inform underground utilities or pipeline owners of any called-in excavation activities that could potentially affect their underground facilities.
 Here is a link for further information.
 Call 811.

 Are good-looking fast-growing evergreen conifers.
 They will grow about 12-14 ft. tall and about 8-10 in width.
 These conifers do provide cover at about the tenth year of growth.
 Spider mites love junipers so that is something to keep your eye on.
 Here is a post about spider mites and other insects that will damage or kill junipers and other plants.
 Insects and diseases on plants.

 The Wichita Blue Juniper is another good Juniper…smaller but nice color and drought tolerant.